skip to main content

 There were nine people still alive on the reef.
 The survivors included one lady, Mrs Dawson holding the dead bodies of her two young children.
 There was also the dead body of a clergyman Revd.
 Robb.
 Mr. Darling helped Mrs Dawson and an injured man into the boat along with the other three men and they struggled back to the lighthouse.
 Grace remained there to help her mother look after the survivors.
 William and one of the men rowed back to the rock to collect the other survivors.

 Meanwhile a lifeboat had launched from North Sunderland, now Seahouses.
-The lifeboat included Grace’s brother William Brooks.
-After rowing for many hours they reached Big Harcar Rock but found no survivors, and the bodies of the children and Rev. Robb.
+The lifeboat included Grace’s brother.
+After rowing for many hours they reached Big Harcar Rock and found the bodies of the two children and Rev. Robb but no survivors.
 As the storm made it difficult to return to North Sunderland they rowed to Longstone Lighthouse.
 The lighthouse was full of survivors so the crew spent three days in the lighthouse outbuildings with very little food and no dry clothes.
 After three days the storm abated and the lifeboat crew rowed the survivors back to shore.

 Four years after the rescue Grace died of Tuberculosis.
 She was buried in St Aidan's Churchyard and money was raised to build a monument in her memory.